Cyanide poisoning

 Cyanide poisoning is poisoning that results from exposure to any of a number of forms of cyanide.
 Early symptoms include headache, dizziness, fast heart rate, shortness of breath, and vomiting.
 This phase may then be followed by seizures, slow heart rate, low blood pressure, loss of consciousness, and cardiac arrest.
 Onset of symptoms usually occurs within a few minutes.
 Some survivors have long-term neurological problems.

 Toxic cyanide-containing compounds include hydrogen cyanide gas and cyanide salts, such as potassium cyanide.
 Poisoning is relatively common following breathing in smoke from a house fire.
 Other potential routes of exposure include workplaces involved in metal polishing, certain insecticides, the medication sodium nitroprusside, and certain seeds such as those of apples and apricots.
 Liquid forms of cyanide can be absorbed through the skin.
 Cyanide ions interfere with cellular respiration, resulting in the body's tissues being unable to use oxygen.

 Diagnosis is often difficult.
 It may be suspected in a person following a house fire who has a decreased level of consciousness, low blood pressure, or high lactic acid.
 Blood levels of cyanide can be measured but take time.
 Levels of 0.5–1 mg/L are mild, 1–2 mg/L are moderate, 2–3 mg/L are severe, and greater than 3 mg/L generally result in death.

 If exposure is suspected, the person should be removed from the source of the exposure and decontaminated.
 Treatment involves supportive care and giving the person 100% oxygen.
 Hydroxocobalamin (vitamin B12_{a}) appears to be useful as an antidote and is generally first-line.
 Sodium thiosulfate may also be given.
-Historically, cyanide has been used for mass suicide and it was used for genocide by the Nazis.
+Historically, cyanide has been used for mass suicide and it was used for genocide by Nazi Germany.